- Standard automatic emergency braking

 The 2018 Nissan Sentra lives within the margins.
 It’s roomy for up to four, fuel-efficient by most car standards, and equipped with just enough gear to make the daily commute and home again.

 It’s the kind of car that millions of people use every day.
-Our rating of 5.7 is a reflection of its average abilities and above-average safety systems, which is new for 2018.
+Our rating of 5.5 is a reflection of its average abilities and above-average safety systems, which are new for 2018.
 (Read more about how we rate cars.)

 Those safety improvements include standard automatic emergency braking on all models equipped with a continuously variable automatic transmission (CVT).
 The Sentra is offered in S, SV, SR, SL, SR Turbo, and Nismo trim levels.